mattstub/edu/README.md

 # Educational Repository

-Instead of creating a separate repo for every different tutorial or lesson snippet I work through I have created this single repository to house all of the items.
-When available I will try to include resources, or references to the items that are housed here in.
+Instead of creating a separate repository for every tutorial or lesson snippet I work through I have created this single repository to house all of my work.
+When available I will try to include resources, or references to the items that are here.
 Each individual folder should then have a more specific **README** to help guide you through its particular assets.
+This was my attempt to retain the work I have done along my journey of learning to code, without muddling up all of my work with useless repositories.

 Enjoy!